-- 1. A portion of a landing within a pressurized enclosure, complying with Section 1020.1.7. - 2.
-A portion of an exterior exit balcony, located immediately adjacent to an exit stairway when the exterior egress balcony complies with Section 1014.5.
-Openings to the interior of the building located within 20 feet (6096 mm) of the area of evacuation assistance shall be protected with fire assemblies having a $3/4$ -hour fire-protection rating. - 3.
-A vestibule located immediately adjacent to an exit enclosure and constructed to the same fire-resistive standards as required by Sections 708 and 715. - 4.
-A portion of a stairway landing within an exit enclosure that is separated from the interior of the building by not less than 1-hour fire-resistive door assemblies.
+- 1. A portion of a landing within a pressurized enclosure, complying with Section 1005.3.3.7. - 2.
+A portion of an exterior exit balcony, located immediately adjacent to an exit stairway when the exterior exit balcony complies with Section 1006.3.2.
+Openings to the interior of the building located within 20 feet (6096 mm) of the area of evacuation assistance shall be protected with fire assemblies having a three-fourths-hour fire-protection rating. - 3.
+A vestibule located immediately adjacent to an exit enclosure and constructed to the same fire-resistive standards as required by Sections 1004.3.4.3 and 1004.3.4.3.2. - 4.
+A portion of a stairway landing within an exit enclosure that is separated from the interior of the building by not less than one-hour fire-resistive door assemblies.
 The landing shall be vented to the exterior with intake and exhaust openings. - 5.
 When approved by the building official, an area or room that is separated from other portions of the building by a smoke barrier.
-Smoke barriers shall have a fire-resistive rating of no less than 1 hour and shall completely enclose the area or room.
-Doors and other openings in the smoke barrier shall comply with Section 715.
+Smoke barriers shall have a fire-resistive rating of not less than one hour and shall completely enclose the area or room.
+Doors in the smoke barrier shall comply with Section 1004.3.4.3.2.1.
+Other openings in the smoke barrier shall comply with Sections 713.10, 713.11, 1004.3.4.3.2 and 1004.3.4.3.2.1.
 The area or room shall be provided with an exit directly to an exit enclosure.
-When the room or area exits into an exit enclosure which is required to be of more than 1-hour fire-resistive construction, the room or area shall have the same fire-resistive construction, as required for the adjacent exit enclosure. - 6.
-When interior stairways, ramps or escalators are not required to be enclosed in buildings or portions thereof, as specified in Section 1020.1, Exception 1, an area or room that is separated from other portions of the building by a smoke barrier.
-Smoke barriers shall have a fire-resistive rating of not less than 1 hour and shall completely enclose the area or room.
-Doors and other openings in the smoke barrier shall comply with Section 715.
+When the room or area exits into an exit enclosure which is required to be of more than one-hour fire-resistive construction, the room or area shall have the same fire-resistive construction, including the same opening protection, as required for the adjacent exit enclosure.

+6. When interior stairways, ramps or escalators are not required to be enclosed in buildings or portions thereof, as specified in Section 1005.3.3.1, Exception 1, an area or room that is separated from other portions of the building by a smoke barrier.
+Smoke barriers shall have a fire-resistive rating of not less than one hour and shall completely enclose the area or room.
+Doors in the smoke barrier shall comply with Section 1005.3.3.1.
+Other openings in the smoke barrier shall comply with Sections 713.10, 713.11, 1004.3.4.3.2 and 1004.3.3.2.1.
 A means of egress shall be provided from the area or room that has a direct, obvious and unobstructed means of travel to the stairway, ramp or escalator.
 This means of egress shall be in close relationship to the stairway, ramp or escalator.
 Identification as required by Section 1107.2.6 shall be provided on the outside of the area or room that is visible from the accessible route.
-All other features required by Sections 1107.2.2 through 1107.2.5 shall be provided.
+All other features required by Sections 1107.2.2 through 1107.2.5 shall be provided

 1107.2.2 Size.
-Each area of rescue assistance shall be sized to accommodate one 30-inch by 48-inch (762 mm by 1219 mm) wheelchair space for each 200 occupants or portion thereof, based on the occupant load of the area of rescue assistance and all areas served by the area of rescue assistance.
+Each area of rescue assistance shall be sized to accommodate one 30-inch by 48-inch (762 mm by 1219 mm) wheelchair space for each 200 occupants, or portion thereof, based on the occupant load of the area of rescue assistance and all areas served by the area of rescue assistance.
 Such wheelchair spaces shall not overlap the required means of egress width.
 Access to any required wheelchair space shall not be through more than one adjoining wheelchair space.